DrMemCS/drmem/README.md

 ## Colophon

-The name of this project, `drmem`, is a shortened version of "Doctor Memory" -- a character from Firesign Theatre's comedy album, "We're All Bozos on this Bus".
+The name of this project, DrMem, is a shortened version of "Doctor Memory" -- a character from Firesign Theatre's comedy album, "We're All Bozos on this Bus".
 Doctor Memory is the marginally intelligent, easily confused AI that operates behind the scenes of the Future Fair.